 Principle 7: Children and young people need information

 The following is one of a group of principles which recognise the particular needs of children and young people receiving health and disability support services.
 The principles describe what should be provided when your child or young person receives those services.
 They are based on expert opinion and a considerable body of literature in New Zealand and overseas and they have been developed after wide consultation.
-See all the principles listed in Principles: what health and disability services should provide for your child or young person.
+See all the principles listed on the page Introduction to principles guiding provision of health and disability services.

 Children and young people need information